mmondics/mq-cp4int-zos/README.md

 ## Purpose of Demonstration

 This demonstration will show how easily one can install IBM MQ on Cloud Pak for Integration and configure a channel to communicate with IBM MQ running on traditional z/OS.
-This demonstration assumes that Cloud Pak for Integration is installed on Red Hat OpenShift, and that IBM MQ is installed and configured on z/OS.
+This demonstration assumes that Cloud Pak for Integration is installed on Red Hat OpenShift, and that IBM MQ is installed and a queue manager is configured on z/OS.

 ## Demo Steps